 Social Security has established criteria that non-attorney advocates must meet in order to receive direct payment of their fees from the Social Security Administration (SSA).
 A disability advocate must:

 It's important to understand when it might be important to have an attorney help you with your case; in many instances, a lawyer may be a better choice than a disability advocate to represent you at your hearing.
 To be sure, most non-attorney advocates perform diligent work and possess specialized knowledge about Social Security disability.
 But only some have experience going to hearings with clients.

 Attorneys, unlike many advocates, have received specialized training in drafting hearing briefs, presenting oral arguments, and cross-examining witnesses, all of which may be necessary at a Social Security hearing.

 Some applicants try to get the best of both worlds by hiring a disability advocacy firm, which will provide staff members to help them apply for disability and a lawyer if they have to go to an appeal hearing.

 Here's what your representative needs to be able to do at a hearing.

 Disability attorneys may be more adept at questioning vocational and medical experts than non-attorney advocates.
 Lawyers have been trained to aggressively cross-examine expert witnesses and exploit weak spots in their testimony.
 Disability claims are often denied because applicants don't challenge damaging testimony from vocational expert witnesses.

-If your case is unsuccessful at the hearing level and denied by the Social Security Appeals Council, a non-attorney advocate won't be able to handle appeal your case to federal district court.
+If your case is unsuccessful at the hearing level, and Social Security denies you again at the Appeals Council (the next level of appeal), a non-attorney advocate won't be able to handle appeal your case to federal district court.
 That means you'll have to find an attorney willing to jump into your case late in the process, after the evidence has been submitted and the hearing conducted.